 The afternoon will be at your leisure to do more exploring this fabulous city.
-This evening we will enjoy our farewell dinner and enjoy our last night together.
+This evening we will enjoy dinner and enjoy our last night together.

 After breakfast, we will transfer to the Colombo airport (about 1 hour) to begin your trip home or fly to Male to join our extension to the Magical Maldives!

 In the Maldives, our rooms are over-water bungalows on a pier over the shallow lagoon.
-All meals and boat transfers between Male Airport and our resort are included, but since the resort offers a wide variety of activities, we are leaving it to each guest to select his or her activities.
+All meals and boat transfers between Male Airport and our resort are included.
+Since the resort offers a variety of activities, we are leaving it to each guest to select activities.

 Not included: Airfare to and from Colombo, Sri Lanka; Video or camera permits at certain sites; Items of a personal nature; Gratuities to guides; Meals not specified in the itinerary